unionai-oss/pandera/docs/source/lazy_validation.rst

 As you can see from the output above, a :class:`~pandera.errors.SchemaErrors` exception is raised with a summary of the error counts and failure cases caught by the schema.
+This summary is called an :ref:`error_report`.

 You can also inspect the failure cases in a more granular form:

 .. testcode:: lazy_validation